essanhaji/letter_recognizer/README.md

-# MNIST Dataset : Digit Recognizer
+# Digit Recognizer Using MNIST Dataset